directus-labs/guest-authoring/monitoring_flows_and_extensions/index.md

 ![How to trigger a log event.
 Select trigger flow operation, use Create log event as flow, and pass event_name, context_id, execution_id, and meta as JS object](trigger_log_event.png "")

 We can store events but still need a way to receive notifications.
 Additionally, we might only want to receive a subset of the events we create.
-Let's build a notification Flow that hooks onto created events and sends emails for the events we are interested in.
+Let's build a notification Flow that is triggered by created events and sends emails for the events we are interested in.

 ![A Flow that listens on the create event_logs hook and sends out an email if an event with one of the given names was created](notify_on_event.png "")